ConorTighe/GalwayTourism/README.md

 4. Nightlife

+5. Sports

-5. Events
+6. Events

-6. About App
+7. About App

-The first 4 will give to details related to the topic and buttons to show there location and there website, the events button will bring you to a website with up and coming events in Galway, the About App button will bring you to the user guide and source code.
+The first 5 will give to details related to the topic and buttons to show there location and there website, the events button will bring you to a website with up and coming events in Galway, the About App button will bring you to the user guide and source code.

 #References: